chromium/chromium/components/onc/docs/onc_spec.md

 * **SubjectAlternativeNameMatch**
     * (optional) - [array of AlternativeSubjectName](#AlternativeSubjectName-type)
-    * A list of alternative subject names to be matched against the alternative subject name of an authentication server certificate.
+    * A list of alternative subject names to be matched against the alternative subject names of an authentication server certificate.
+      If set, the server certificate is only accepted when any of the list items matches an entry in the alternative subject name extension of the server certificate.

 * **DomainSuffixMatch**
     * (optional) - **array of string**